christiam/sample_workflows/README.md

    cwl-runner blastp_docker.cwl blastp_docker_input.yml
    ```

 This command just runs a BLASTP search and produces BLAST output.
 In the parlance of CWL this module has the class "CommandLineTool".
 That's good, but it would be more interesting to run a pipleline where the BLASTP search is just one part of it.
-The command below runs BLASTP, the parses the tabular output with a python script:
+The command below runs BLASTP, then parses the tabular output with a python script:

    ```bash
    cwl-runner simple_two_step.cwl simple_two_step_input.yml